hat-open/hat-stc/docs/stc/index.rst

 For those cases where future changes of statechart states is no longer possible, final state can be used.
-Final state is state as any other with one exception, once the statechart enters this state, `hat.stc.Statechart.run` will cease its execution.
+Final state is state as any other with one exception, once the statechart enters this state, following transitions are not possible.

 .. drawio-image:: tutorial.drawio
    :page-index: 5